Leaking Turbo on Diesel Generators

 During engine idling for prolonged periods the turbo will rotate at slower speeds due to the lack of lubrication, which results in low air pressure.

-The vacuum that results will cause the oil to leak into the turbine housing.
+The vacuum that results will cause the oil to leak into the turbine housing, causing a leaking turbo.

 This creates oil starvation to the bearings.
 The bearings operating at such high temperatures with no lubrication will soon fail. -DON”T let the generator idle for long periods.